-Role of Governors
+8 Role of Governors

-- 8.1 The Governors need to ensure that all pupils, staff and parents are informed of the school policy and procedures for dealing with bullying. - 8.2 Governors should check that a summary of the policy is outlined in the School prospectus. - 8.3 The Governing Body will check that incidents of bullying are being handled in a fair, consistent manner that supports victims and deters bullies.

-8.4 Where specific complaints about bullying are received from parent seek to satisfy themselves that the incidents are investigated sympathetically.
-November 2016
+- 8.1 The Governors need to ensure that all pupils, staff and parents are informed of the school policy and procedures for dealing with bullying. - 8.2 Governors should check that a summary of the policy is outlined in the School prospectus. - 8.3 The Governing Body will check that incidents of bullying are being handled in a fair, consistent manner that supports victims and deters bullies. - 8.4 Where specific complaints about bullying are received from parents, Governors will seek to satisfy themselves that the incidents are investigated thoroughly and sympathetically.